mo7amedaliEbaid/saudi_interview/interview/12feb.md

 ![multipartrequest](https://github.com/mo7amedaliEbaid/dart-flutter-interview-questions-preparation/assets/131966482/a2e6c0e4-66d9-4eef-ba04-d33843bf5b39)

 # Integrating Socket IO Client
 - Web socket is a two-way, full duplex communication technology, in which the transmission of data is real-time and bi-directional.
-While Socket.io is a popular library used to implement web sockets.
+- While Socket.io is a popular library used to implement web sockets.
--  The server side can be built on NodeJS, while this is the client-side integration in Flutter.
+ - he server side can be built on NodeJS, while this is the client-side integration in Flutter.
 ## How does it work?
-- Our flutter app will be considered as a Client, while your backend is considered as Server and we will be establishing a bi-directional and real-time data transmission between them using Socket IO.
+- Our flutter app will be considered as a Client, while your backend is considered as Server and we will be establishing a bi-directional
+- and real-time data transmission between them using Socket IO.
 Below are the flow steps you need to follow for successful data transmission.

 - First, we have to build a connection with the server.
-- Your app will be listening to events, so if a new event arrives, your UI will reflect it immediately (Like listening to new messages in Chat).
+- Your app will be listening to events, so if a new event arrives, your UI will reflect it immediately
+- (Like listening to new messages in Chat).
 - You can emit events, maybe when you want to broadcast some data to your backend (Like emitting a new message to Chat).
 - Don’t forget to close the connection between client and server.

 ## How to code
 - Add socket_io_client package in your pubspec.yaml as a dependency:
 - Establish the connection to the socket server as soon as the user opens Chat Page,